Lesia Tsurenko: 2016: First major fourth-round appearance

-2017: Third WTA title & top 30 debut
+2017: Third WTA Tour title & top 30 debut

 Tsurenko won her third career singles title in Acapulco, defeating Kristina Mladenovic in the final.
 After Wimbledon, she reached a new career-high ranking of No. 29.

-2018: Fourth WTA title, first Grand Slam QF
+2018: Fourth career title, first major QF

-She defended her title in Acapulco to claim her fourth WTA singles title by defeating Stefanie Vögele in the final.
+She defended her title in Acapulco to claim her fourth career singles title by defeating Stefanie Vögele in the final.
 In Cincinnati, she made her first Premier Mandatory quarterfinal appearance in three years, after beating Danielle Collins, Garbiñe Muguruza, and Ekaterina Makarova en route, before losing to Simona Halep.

-At the US Open, she entered her first Grand Slam quarterfinal, after beating Alison Van Uytvanck, Caroline Wozniacki, Kateřina Siniaková, and Markéta Vondroušová, before she lost to eventual champion Naomi Osaka.
+At the US Open, she entered her first Grand Slam quarterfinal, after beating Alison Van Uytvanck, Caroline Wozniacki, Kateřina Siniaková, and Markéta Vondroušová, before losing to eventual champion Naomi Osaka.
 Tsurenko thus set a new career-high of No. 26 in singles.

-2019: First WTA 500 final, top 25 debut
+2019: WTA 500 final, top 25 debut

-Beginning her 2019 year at the Brisbane International, she reached the final with wins over Mihaela Buzărnescu, Australian wildcard player Kimberly Birrell, Anett Kontaveit, and second seed Naomi Osaka.
+Beginning her 2019 year at the Brisbane International, she reached the final with wins over Mihaela Buzărnescu, Australian wildcard entrant Kimberly Birrell, Anett Kontaveit, and second seed Naomi Osaka.
 She lost in the championship match to fifth seed Karolína Plíšková.
 Seeded 24th at the Australian Open, Tsurenko was defeated in the second round by Amanda Anisimova.

 In February at the Qatar Ladies Open, she lost in the second round to top seed and eventual finalist Simona Halep.
 At Dubai, she was defeated in the third round by third-seeded Simona Halep.
 Seeded 24th at the Indian Wells Open, Tsurenko made it to the third round where she lost to the ninth-seeded Aryna Sabalenka.

-Tsurenko started her clay-court season in Germany, at the Porsche Tennis Grand Prix where she was defeated in the first round by German wildcard player Laura Siegemund.
+Tsurenko started her clay-court season in Germany, at the Porsche Tennis Grand Prix where she was defeated in the first round by German wildcard Laura Siegemund.
 At the Madrid Open, Tsurenko lost in round one to fourth seed Angelique Kerber.
 Playing at the Italian Open, she was defeated in the first round by Yulia Putintseva.
-Seeded 27th at the French Open, Tsurenko reached the third round in which she lost to third seed and defending champion Simona Halep.
+Seeded 27th at the French Open, Tsurenko reached the third round in which she lost to third seed and defending champion, Simona Halep.